Marine Scotland Blog

 - keep the noise down and avoid sudden movements

-The world is going through so much right now and mental health is so important.
-Going for a walk on the beach gives you that dose of fresh air and daily exercise.
+Going for a walk on the beach is a great way to get a dose of fresh air and daily exercise.
 Remember to do so safely for the animals that know those beaches as safe places.Frequently asked questions What is a designated seal haul out site?

 A designated haul out site is any place, which Scottish Ministers designate as such by Order, after consulting with UK Research and Innovation (UKRI).
 These are identified as areas of consistent high density (hotspots) for harbour and grey seals.What are the 195 sites designated for?